 These are all questions you should be asking yourself as you look back on past performance.
-The most important reason at looking to past performance is so that you can develop a business development plan for the future.
+The most important reason

 After all, how are you going to get to your destination without a road map (or GPS navigation?)
 For professional services and technology businesses turning their attention to the upcoming year, here are the 7 essential elements of a winning business development plan.

 The term "business development" means different things to different people.
 For me, the best definition of business development is Scott Pollack's definition from his article in Forbes: Business development is the creation of long-term value for an organization from customers, markets, and relationships.

 The foundation of your business development plan is to define the high-level goals that you want to achieve in the next 12 months.
 Don't worry, we're going to get a lot more granular later in the process.
 But for right now, what are the 3-5 achievements that will determine whether or not your year has been successful.
 We'll call these big, hairy, audacious goals.

 These high-level goals will almost always include revenue goals.
 For example, you may set a goal that says you want to generate $25 million in revenue in the upcoming year.
 But there are other high-level goals that should be considered - I recommend limiting your high-level goals to between 3 and 5 to ensure focus.